jamcnaughton/amp-todos/README.md

 * Access to the API is controlled outside of the tool.
 * The server the tool runs on is configured for sending e-mails through the PHP mail function.
 * A MySQL database exists with details that match with the db.ini file.
-* In said MySQL database the follow table should exist:
+* In said MySQL database the following three table should exist:
-  * *todos* with this schema: [todos.sql](https://raw.githubusercontent.com/jamcnaughton/amp-todos/dev/todos.sql)
+  * *todos* with this schema: [todos.sql](https://raw.githubusercontent.com/jamcnaughton/amp-todos/master/todos.sql)
+  * *subs* with this schema: [subs.sql](https://raw.githubusercontent.com/jamcnaughton/amp-todos/master/subs.sql)
+  * *users* with this schema: [users.sql](https://raw.githubusercontent.com/jamcnaughton/amp-todos/master/users.sql)
+* The users table is populated external to the tool.
 * The example request URIs below assume the API is run on the localhost under a **todos** directory.

 ## Requests